clipo/idss-seriation/README.md

 branch `master` is under active development and we do not warrant its correctness or functionality.
 For published research, please use the latest release version.

-2. After cloning or decompressing the IDSS package, change directories into `idss-seration` and ensure that you have the packages listed in `requirements.txt` installed.
+2. After cloning or decompressing the IDSS package, change directories into `idss-seriation` and ensure that you have the packages listed in `requirements.txt` installed.
 The easiest way to do this is to use the `pip` package manager:

 ```shell
 mark:~/ $ pip install -r requirements.txt
 ```

 If you are using Anaconda Scientific Python, some of the dependencies will already have been installed.
 This is fine.
 But there are many small packages that we rely upon, so installation could take several minutes.
 Be patient.

 Some packages require a standard C/C++ compiler to install.
 On Mac OS X, you will need the XCode development environment and its command line tools installed.
 On Ubuntu Linux, for example, the package `build-essentials` is sufficient.
 On Windows, you will need a minimal GCC or other command line compiler environment.  http://www.mingw.org/ is a good place to start.

-We do not regularly work with Windows systems and cannot answer questions about getting specific Python packages compiled and installed in a Windows environment.
-You are **especially** recommended to use Anaconda Scientific Python on Windows, since it ships with an already compiled version of NumPy and SciPy libraries, which require significant effort to compile and install on Windows.

 3. After dependencies are installed, run the installation script: